LoScarro/KmdfKernelCheat/README.md

 2. User-mode client opens the symbolic link (`CreateFile`).
 3. Client calls `DeviceIoControl`, sending the PID.
 4. Driver resolves the PID, traces the pointer chain to the money address, writes the new value, completes the IRP.

+## Credits
+Based on the [Shhoya/Examples](https://github.com/Shhoya/Examples) repository.
+Accessed on 07/24/2024.